 He needed to busy himself with something, before depression robbed him of the will to do anything.
 Richard needed him to do a little research.
 There was no time like the present.
 Joshua retrieved his laptop, set it up at the kitchen table, and turned it on.
 Rachel and Richard moved to sit on either side of him, waiting for it to boot up.

 They heard the front door open and close.
 Harriet was home.
 They waited, but she didn’t enter the kitchen.
-Joshua thought he should to check on her.
+Richard thought he should to check on her.
 She was halfway up the stairs when he stopped her.

 “Hey Harriet, wait up.
 Why don’t you join us in the kitchen?
 Joshua will fix you a grilled cheese sandwich and we can finish our conversation.
 Just because I’ve been hanging out with Rachel doesn’t mean I forgot about you.”